-These apps were made for me so I'm not expecting you to think, "Oh I could use that."
-But I am expecting you to think about how you could address some of your own specific wants and needs.
+These apps were made for me or their respective creators, so I'm not expecting you to think, "Oh I could use that," necessarily.
+I just want to get your creative juices flowing about how you could address some of your own specific wants and needs.